docsforadobe/premiere-plugin-guide/docs/intro/plug-in-installation.rst

 Plug-in Naming Conventions
 ================================================================================

-On Windows, Premiere Pro plug-ins must have the file extension ".prm".
+On Windows, Premiere Pro plugins must have the file extension ".prm".
 On macOS, they have the file extension ".bundle".
-Other supported plug-in standards use their conventional file extensions: ".aex" for After Effects plug-ins, ".dll" for VST plug-ins.
+Other supported plug-in standards use their conventional file extensions: ".aex" for After Effects plugins, ".dll" for VST plugins.

-While it is not required for your plug-in to load, naming your plug-ins using the plug-in type as a prefix (e.g. ImporterSDK, FilterSDK, etc.) will help reduce user confusion.
+While it is not required for your plug-in to load, naming your plugins using the plug-in type as a prefix (e.g. ImporterSDK, FilterSDK, etc.) will help reduce user confusion.

 ----

 Plug-in Blacklisting
 ================================================================================

 Have a plug-in that works fine in one CS application, but has problems in another CS application?
-Now, specific plug-ins can be blocked from being loaded by MediaCore in specific applications, using blacklists.
-Note that this does not work for After Effects plug-ins loaded by AE, although it does work for AE plug-ins loaded in Premiere Pro.
+Now, specific plugins can be blocked from being loaded by MediaCore in specific applications, using blacklists.
+Note that this does not work for After Effects plugins loaded by AE, although it does work for AE plugins loaded in Premiere Pro.

-In the plug-ins folder, look for the appropriate blacklist file, and append the the filename of the plug-in to the file (e.g. BadPlugin, not BadPlugin.prm).
+In the plugins folder, look for the appropriate blacklist file, and append the the filename of the plug-in to the file (e.g. BadPlugin, not BadPlugin.prm).
 If the file doesn't exist, create it first.
-"Blacklist.txt" contains names of plug-ins blacklisted from all apps.
+"Blacklist.txt" contains names of plugins blacklisted from all apps.
 Plug-ins can be blocked from loading in specific apps by including them in "Blacklist Adobe Premiere Pro.txt", or "Blacklist After Effects.txt", etc.

 ----